Project Completed September 2020

 This restoration project removed all brush and trees from a 21-acre area of Somme Prairie Nature Preserve.
 Volunteer stewards and staff reintroduced rare prairie plants by collecting seeds from on site and nearby sites to return this area to a thriving prairie habitat.
 The project was supported by the US Fish and Wildlife Service through the Great Lakes Coastal Program.

 Somme Prairie Nature Preserve, located between Dundee Rd and the I-94 Edens Spur near Northbrook, is an original prairie, one of the highest quality remnants in Illinois.
 Part of it has been shaded out by planted and invasive trees.
-The goal of the restoration project is to remove all brush and trees and return the land to a thriving prairie habitat.
+This restoration project removed all brush and trees to help return the land to a thriving prairie habitat.

 The grant-funded restoration work expands upon more than 40 years of dedicated volunteer stewardship; volunteers have increased the surviving prairie’s size and quality by cutting brush, removing trees and spreading seed.